Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 The price floor defines the minimum amount to pay for an impression.
 The incoming bids define the maximum amount advertisers are willing to pay.
 The auction type predetermines whether the winning bidder pays the maximum bid (first-price auction) or the second-largest bid plus $0.1 (second-price auction).

-• Are there any possible bottlenecks in the RTB auction?
+• Are there any possible bottlenecks in the RTB programmatic auction?

 Your DSP might not bid on impressions even though your campaigns are active.
 There are a few common reasons for this.
-You may have set up your SSP Endpoint wrong and it’s bid requests don’t come through.
+You may have set up your SSP Endpoint wrong, and its bid requests don’t come through.
 Your targeting may not match the SSP’s traffic type or geo.
 Your DSP might be too slow to send bid responses before your SSPs close their auctions.
 Your bid price is too low to win auctions.
-Or impression beacon doesn’t count impressions correctly.
+Or the impression beacon doesn’t count impressions correctly.

 • Does Google use RTB?